Alejogb1/job-board/blog-data/how-do-i-use-a-lime-text-explainer-for-a-model-with-preprocessed-inputs.md

 id: "how-do-i-use-a-lime-text-explainer-for-a-model-with-preprocessed-inputs"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 I've definitely been down this road before – specifically, I remember a project a few years back involving sentiment analysis on user-generated reviews where we had a rather involved preprocessing pipeline.
 We needed explainability, and LIME seemed like a solid choice, but the preprocessing step certainly added a layer of complexity.
 It's not insurmountable, but it requires a careful approach.

 The fundamental challenge, as I understand it, is that LIME, at its core, works by perturbing the input features and observing how the model's output changes.
-When your model is trained on preprocessed data, the perturbed inputs need to be similarly processed *before* being fed into the model.
+When your model is trained on preprocessed data, the perturbed inputs need to be similarly processed _before_ being fed into the model.
 If not, the model will essentially be evaluating data that doesn’t resemble what it saw during training, rendering the explanations meaningless.

-Therefore, the key to effectively using LIME with preprocessed inputs is to ensure that your LIME explainer operates in the *same space* as the model.
+Therefore, the key to effectively using LIME with preprocessed inputs is to ensure that your LIME explainer operates in the _same space_ as the model.
 This involves carefully crafting the `predict_fn` that LIME uses, to incorporate your preprocessing steps.

 Let me illustrate this with a breakdown of how it typically works, using some example code snippets.
 Imagine we have a model that uses TF-IDF vectors as input, a common text representation.